Injuries and Safety

 The back is especially vulnerable when weight lifting.
 This is why many serious weight lifters use back supports.

-However, the supports aren’t strictly necessary for regular lifting.
+However, the supports aren’t strictly necessary for regular weightlifting.
 They can even be a bad idea as they get your back used to using an artificial aid to help it rather than letting it become stronger on its own.

 Basic core strengthening exercises are excellent for strengthening abdominals and lower back to support your training and reduce the risk of injury.
 Good core exercises include sit ups, the plank, and the dorsal raise.